tndataab/PublicBlogContent/README.md

 * **DataProtection-Debugger**
   - Code for the Data Protection API Key Ring Debugger blog post.
 * **IdentityServer-in-Docker**
-  - Code for the blog where we Dockerize an IdentityServer solution for local development and debugging
+  - Code for the blog where we Dockerize an IdentityServer solution for local development and debugging.
 * **Presentations**
   - Slides and source code for my public presentations.